By James Florentino

 In these situations, it’s not only the physical challenges of seeing your way to safety, but the ensuing panic and confusion that can make it difficult to follow the most basic of directions.
+This is why planning your exit routes as a part of health and safety is a necessity for businesses.
+Many companies outsource health and safety advice to gain a professional opinion on how to best protect both employees and visitors in a situation like this.
 Because of this, clearly marked evacuation routes can mean life or death for those that occupy hospitals and other health facilities.
 Further, having a plan for egress can not only help people get out of buildings, but it can also help rescue teams get in.

 Most hospitals have their own emergency preparedness plans for full or partial evacuation of patients.
 These plans usually follow local community guidance and consist of agreements with other hospitals, as well as clear protocols for transfer of mutual aid during an emergency, along with transfer of medications, supplies, equipment, medical records summaries and patient tracking.

 While such emergency preparedness plans are not required by law, what is required is safe egress for staff and visitors.
-The Occupational Safety and Health Administration (OSHA) requires that exit routes meet specific design and construction requirements, that there must be a number of exits based on the number of employees and other specific requirements that ensure safe evacuation of workers.
+The Occupational Safety and Health Administration (OSHA) requires that exit routes meet specific design and construction requirements, that there must be a number of exits based on the number of employees and other specific requirements including emergency exit signage that ensure safe evacuation of workers.

 While OSHA does not require facilities to have a printed map for evacuation in the case of an emergency, other governmental agencies, such as state and local agencies, fire departments or even insurance carriers, often do.
 In fact, most healthcare facilities provide clearly marked safety egress plans.
 So how can these plans most effectively be implemented?